Create and use a mock server using the Postman API

 Create a mock server with the Postman API

-After getting the collection ID (and optionally the environment ID), you can use the POST /mocks endpoint to create a mock server.
+After getting the collection ID and environment ID, you'll use the POST /mocks endpoint to create a mock server.

 {